levieitnerdba89-a11y/Excel_Project_Data_Analytics/README.md

 [Check out my work here](Project_1_Dashboard)

 ## Salary Analysis
-As a job seeker, the lack of data highlighting the most optimal jobs and skills in the data science market is surprising.
+As a job seeker, the lack of data highlighting the most optimal jobs and skills in the data science market is apparent.
 I set out to better understand what skills top employers request and what skills generate the most compensation.

 <img width="891" height="347" alt="Screenshot 2025-09-23 083223" src="https://github.com/user-attachments/assets/26546ff4-8109-4b08-9ee0-49bd2c3f4a6e" />